Deepak484sakthi2004/Athina_Asessment_RAG/README.md

 git clone https://github.com/your_username/your_repository.git
 ```
 2. Delete the document from the data folder and use the document as per you requirement!
-3. Run app.py,To efficiently extract the pdf document and create a vectorDB don't open the flask application!!!{We still do no have test dataset}
+3. Run app.py,To efficiently extract the pdf document and create a vectorDB don't open the flask application!!!   {We still do no have test dataset}
 4. Run the generateTestQA.py file to generate test Question and answer for evaluation
 ```bash
 python3 generateTestQA.py